ACicmansky/GastroPro_Product_Manager/memory-bank/activeContext.md

 - Added automatic "Viditeľný" field setting to "1" for all feed products
 - Enhanced HTML parsing with BeautifulSoup to extract tab content
 - Improved special character handling and text formatting
-- Fixed issues with parameter table extraction and formatting

 ## Next Steps
 1. Implement category selection functionality from local CSV